 This section provides detailed specifications for the property configurations shared by all device object classes in the class groups corresponding to device objects (class group codes 0x00-0x06).
-These specifications are presented as the device object super class and detailed in "APPENDIX, Detailed Requirements for ECHONET Device objects."
+These specifications are presented as the device object super class and detailed in Appendix "ECHONET Device Objects: Detailed Specifications."